 Joining De Fazio and Dan on stage were visiting Argentine tango professionals Armando Orzuza and Nuria Martinez, locals Julie Friedgen and Angel Echeverría, Claudio Predieri, Romina Rodriguez, Damian Acosta, and Elizabeth Roccella.

-A voiceover narrative wove the story together with images and video projected on a screen behind the stage, while the performers danced.
+A voiceover narrative covered the story with images and video projected on a screen behind the stage while the performers danced.

 During one marvelous scene, De Fazio and Dan danced a waltz while a video played in the background of them performing to the same song, with the exact movements, and wearing the same costumes.